 I used the car for a couple of days and went to return it when I was done.
 The check-in agent printed my receipt with a charge for $40 of fuel.
 I asked why and she told me that the car only had 1/2 a tank so I’d have to pay for the rest of the fuel at $4.50 a gallon.
 WHAT?!?!?!?!
 No, I only rented the car with 1/2 a tank.

 She assured me that was impossible as all cars go out with a full tank.
 If I wanted to dispute this, I’d have to go inside the airport and complain at the counter.
 UGH!
 Luckily, I was not leaving for a flight.
 If I was, there was no way I could have waited in line to straighten this out.

 After waiting behind people with every type of rental problem imaginable, I got to speak to an agent.
 I calmly explained that when I rented my car it only had 1/2 of a tank of gas.
-I returned it with the same amount of gas but the agent in the garage charged me for the difference.
+I returned it with the same amount of gas, but the garage agent charged me for the difference.

 The manager showed up and I explained my situation.
 He again told me that they fill up all the cars before renting them.
 I said that they must have missed one.
 I then tried to use the only thing I had left on my side, MATH!